UCVR View Test - Virtual Reality Headset

 Before using it for the first time, I had to attach the headgear to the UCVR headset, which, despite the rather brief operating instructions, simply went away.
 The respective lens inserts are also replaced quickly, as well as the smartphone is quickly inserted and aligned.

 An additional QR code to transfer any settings of the VR glasses to the Google Cardboard app does not have the UCVR view.
 With an 5 inch smartphone, the picture was well displayed even with the Cardboard standard settings.
 The field of view is comparatively large even with an 5 inch device.
 With an 5.5 inch smartphone almost the entire field of view is filled, but it will be difficult to find a suitable profile for the Cardboard app.
 With the default settings and a 5.5 inch smartphone, I could not use the UCVR view at first, because the displayed image completely overlapped.
-Only with the profile of "ColorCross" glasses (link) I could produce a clean picture.
+Only with the profile of "ColorCross" glasses (article) I could produce a clean picture.
 Incidentally, can also be about the "Cardboard Viewer Profile Generator" by Google create a suitable profile.
 However, this process requires more or less knowledge of the glasses.
 Blurred edges, which occur especially with poor quality lenses, do not occur with the UCVR VR glasses.
 What I noticed, however, is an increased motion blur, which is not so significant in comparable smartphone VR headsets.

 What bothered me too was the missing magnetic switch, If you own a smartphone with such a feature, you will miss this option.
 Alternatively, however, a small magnet can be held to the housing.
 Disturbing light incidents are very well prevented by the design of the housing.